Special offer

 • Salary and perks for interns if you’re offering a paid internship

 Knowing what you want in an intern helps you recruit and interview candidates.
-Most interns won’t have industry-specific job experience, but you might look for other skills and qualifications.
-Things to consider include:
+Most interns won’t have industry-specific job experience, so you may consider skills and qualifications such as:

 5. Set up the interview process for hiring

-Think about how you want to direct the hiring process for interns.
-For example, you might want to conduct phone screenings to ask interview questions, or you might want to hold behavioral interviews, similar to the ones you use for hiring regular employees.
+Think about how you want to manage the hiring process for interns.
+For example, you might want to conduct phone screenings to ask interview questions or hold behavioral interviews, similar to the ones you use for hiring regular employees.
+During interviews, ask candidates about their goals.

 6. Develop a training program